 Document for: Discussion and Decision

-Agenda Item: x.xx
+Agenda Item: 8.17.2

 Introduction

 This document summarizes the following email discussion.

 [Post113bis-e][061][feMIMO] InterCell mTRP and L1L2 mobility (Samsung)

 Scope: Based on R1 LS and discussion at R2 113bis-e, achieve better understanding of impact in R2, pave the way for potential high level decisions, pave the way for decisions needed to reply to R1 LS, identify questions that R2 shold ask R1, if any (can e.g. apply P3 from R2-2104632).
 Intention to provide a reply to R1 from next meeting.